Nomeyho/libgdx-liquidfun/README.md

 NB: you can also remove the `libgdx-box2d.so` files from those directories

 ### Step 4: Testing
-Rebuild your project and try the following code:
+Rebuild your project and try the code: `demo/Demo.java`

 ## More platforms
 ### HTML